cleitonsouza01/trade/docs/events.md

 Events are passed to trade.Accumulator objects by the accumulate_event method.

-An event subclass representing a stock split could look like this:
+The event subclass StockSplit in the trade module looks like this:

 ```python
 class StockSplit(Event):